 He never got drunk—he wasn't that kind of teen, or drinker.
 Rather, he was an impresser—he liked to impress his friends with blindfold taste tests...being able to identify just about anything old and grapey.
-It's what the cool kids did in the Sonoma-Napa area.
-And most of them would spit the wine out when they were done with the Swirl.
+It's what the cool kids did in the Sonoma-Napa area, and most of them would spit the wine out when they were done with the Swirl.
 Go figure.

-It was 4:30 and he was already sniffing the cheese ricotta—it was the anchor taste in Grandma Mosticelli's kitchen.
+It was 4:30PM on a windy day about a year into Charley's career and he was already sniffing the ricotta—it was the anchor taste in Grandma Mosticelli's kitchen.
 It was that ricotta base that formed the soul of the wines that he would recommend that evening.

-Guests arrived at 5:30 - it was wine time.
-And Charley felt the pressure in balances - to sell "upgraded" wines...his business hat - but also to honor his artistry and choose that perfect wine.
-Hopefully he would elevate the act of eating to epiphanic experiences that took it to rare moments of something more than proteinaceous face-stuffing.
+Guests arrived at 5:30PM—it was wine time.
+Charley felt pressure in two separate parts of his brain—first to sell "upgraded" wines...his job description—but also to honor his artistry and choose that perfect wine.
+Hopefully he would elevate the act of eating to epiphanic experiences of something more than protein-liceous face-stuffing.

 For all his efforts, Charley received a range of tips from generous to non-existent.
 He received a smattering of compliments on his expertise and excellent recommendations, but also the usual looks of self-importance from people who were really not as important as they would like to believe.

 Ah well, comes with the territory.
 Few patrons are truly deserving of the wine Charley serves them, and, unlike the wine itself, most of them only get worse with age.